20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-6. Count.item.has_no_box? to hide box count field on Count#edit
+6. Count.item.only_loose? to hide box count field on Count#edit
-  - Part, Material, Component: need :has_no_box, :boolean, default: false
+  - Part, Material, Component: need :only_loose, :boolean, default: false
   - EG: 8' Wood, 10' PVC, un- and welded cartridges, instructions, 2" tubes, bags w/ instructions, all.where(quantity_per_box: 1)

 3. JQuery registration form validations (use global .has-errors css, see user#edit for good example)